Bachelor of Arts Degree Classroom Based

 18 years old or over

-Note: If English is not your first language, you must have at least level 6.0 IELTS.
-Consult our Course Advisors for information on equivalence and other acceptable qualifications or equivalent.
+If English is not your first language, you must have at least level 5.5 IELTS or have completed your last two years’ schooling through English.

 Assessment